masteringmodernpayments/book/colophon.md

 ## Acknowledgements

-Thank you to my fiance Emily for putting up with this wacky project.
+Thank you to my wife Emily for putting up with this wacky project.
 Thanks to Nathan Barry for writing [Authority][colophon-Authority] and inspiring me to write in the first place.
 [Matt Vanderpol][colophon-Matt] sent in dozens of spelling and grammar corrections, content ideas, and bug reports and was overall an awesome resource.
 Finally, thank you to all of the people who preordered and sent me questions and comments.

 ## Colophon